Mummification was mainly done to wealthy people as poorer people could not afford the process.

 - Place the heart back inside the body

 - Rinse inside of body with wine and spices

 - Cover the corpse with natron (salt) for 70 days

 - After 40 days stuff the body with linen or sand to give it a more human shape

 - After the 70 days wrap the body from head to toe in bandages

 - Place in a sarcophagus (a type of box like a coffin)

-If the person had been a Pharaoh, he would be placed inside his special burial chamber with lots of treasure!
+If the person had been a Pharaoh, he would be placed inside a special burial chamber with lots of treasure.